Contact us for Reservation

 2009

-The great-grandson of the first owner, Junichi Kurisu, joins the restaurant.
+The great-grandson of the founder, Junichi Kurisu, joind the restaurant.

 初代のひ孫・栗栖 純一

-He devotes himself to further develop the cuisine of Honke Tankuma by incorporating the idea of "Chakaiseki" (Tea ceremony dishes) into the "monmo" Kyoto cuisine that has been passed down from the first generation.
+He is devoting himself to further develop the cuisine of Honke Tankuma by incorporating the idea of "Chakaiseki cuisine" (Tea ceremony dishes) into the "Monmo" Kyoto cuisine that has been passed down from the founder.

 2010

-Honke Tankuma Honten receives two stars in the Michelin Guide Kyoto/Osaka 2010
+Honke Tankuma Honten received two stars in the Michelin Guide Kyoto/Osaka 2010

 ミシュランガイド京都・大阪2010において2つ星を獲得